-Immersive domes have become synonymous with innovation, but what is the history of domes?
+Immersive domes have become synonymous with innovation, but what is the history of domes in architecture?
 These structures captivate audiences with their enchanting beauty and immersive experiences.
-At Lumen and Forge, our passion lies in creating exceptional domes that transcend boundaries, and we take pride in our expertise in designing and installing these awe-inspiring structures for a diverse range of clients and purposes throughout the United States.
+At Lumen and Forge, we specialize in creating exceptional architectural domes that transcend boundaries, catering to diverse clients across the United States.

 But have you ever wondered about the origins of these magnificent architectural marvels?
 Why is the dome shape so universally appealing, standing the test of time while exuding an air of grandeur?
 Embark with us on a journey into the captivating history of domes, unearthing the secrets behind their enduring popularity and the remarkable stories that lie within their elegant curves.